faculty/iDocs/source/Introduction/intro.rst

-========================
-a Dog's Self-Cultivation
+.. a Dog's Self-Cultivation documentation master file, created by sphinx-quickstart on Thu Oct 13 16:19:02 2016.
-========================
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
-Author: your_name
+Author: Fu Ruiqing
 .. title:: this is the real title in Jekyll.
 .. |date| date:: 2016-10-21 15:00:11
 .. publish:: NO

-..
-This file is created from ~/.marboo/source/media/bin/default.init.rst
-.. 本文件由 ~/.marboo/source/media/bin/default.init.rst 复制而来
+========================
+a Dog's Self-Cultivation
+========================

 + **Dog** = **D**\ ata\ **o**\ logy\  **g**\ eek

       -- Yes, I am just eager to make this word 'Dog', without considering my essential profession, which is **''Computational Biology''**.

 --------------------